pelemiq/mywebsite/src/content/projects/extendratailor/index.md

 - Vagon Streammings

 ### Links
-Unfortunetly, the company shut down on the beggining of 2025, so the product page is no longer available.
+Unfortunately, the company shut down on the beggining of 2025, so the product page is no longer available.